 Use your rubric to give constructive feedback to students.
 Consider handing out the rubric towards the beginning of the assignment so that students have a clear sense of the assignment expectations and standards of achievement.
 This can help students focus their efforts.
 For example, in a writing-based class, if constructing a strong thesis statement is required for a “B” or higher grade, then they will know to prioritize that element in their work.

 Consider also distributing the rubric when you return student work.
 It can be helpful to circle or underline sections of the rubric that particularly stood out to you as descriptive of that particular student’s work.
 Even if you choose not to take this latter step, you can still use the rubric to facilitate the process of explaining grades and to provide students with clear instructions about where they should place more effort in order to move forward in their learning.
 You can also distribute a more abbreviated, “student-friendly” form of the rubric in lieu of the one you used for grading.
 This can be developed for student communication both before the paper is handed in and when it’s handed back after grading.
 Here is an example of an assignment grading rubric from Integrative Biology (pdf).

 Use your rubric to clarify your assignments and to improve your teaching.
 The process of creating a rubric can help you create assignments tailored to clear and specific learning objectives.
-Next time you teach the assignment, use your rubric to fine-tune the assignment description, and consider handing out the rubric with the assignment itself.
+Next time you teach the assignment, use your rubric to fine-tune the assignment description.
 Rubrics can also provide you, as the teacher, with important feedback on how well your students are meeting the learning outcomes you’ve laid out for them.
 If most of your students are scoring a “2” on “Clarity and Strength of Argument,” then you know that next time you teach the course you need to devote more classroom time to this learning goal.